-These dunes are the remnants of the ancient super-beaches that lay along the cliff base approximately 7,000 years ago.
+These dunes are the remnants of the ancient super-beaches that stretched along the cliff base approximately 7,000 years ago.
 In places, these giant beaches reached as high as cliff tops and deposited large amounts of sand a few kilometres inland.
 Among the dunes, Marley Creek snakes its way across the northern end of the beach and empties into the ocean.